starheweixing/git/readme.txt

-Git is a version Controller
+Git is a distributed Control system
 Git is a free software